 Students will create a program in MATLAB that will compute numerical solutions to a differential equation, plot those solutions, and calculate the error of the solution when compared to the exact answer.
-This project will be assigned in parts throughout the semester and due at various points during the term.
+This project will be assigned in parts throughout the semester.